 Jason Scott Robert, PhD

-Dr Robert moved to ASU in 2004 from the Philosophy Department at Dalhousie University, where he was Assistant Professor and CIHR New Investigator.
-He earned the PhD in Philosophy at McMaster University in Hamilton, Ontario in 2000, where he also earned the MA in 1996.
-His undergraduate studies were at Queen's University at Kingston, Ontario.
+I moved to ASU in 2004 from the Philosophy Department at Dalhousie University, where I was Assistant Professor and CIHR New Investigator.
+I earned the PhD in Philosophy at McMaster University in Hamilton, Ontario in 2000, where I also earned the MA in 1996.
+My undergraduate studies were at Queen's University at Kingston, Ontario.

 Photo credit: Lincoln Center for Applied Ethics, ASU.